 Over recent years, the rate of change in the IT industry has been exceptional.
 One reason is that start-ups and vendors are able to take traditional hardware products and turn them into software solutions that are typically easier to deploy, easier to manage, less expensive and more functional than the old hardware versions.

-Consider some of the sectors: servers are now mostly virtualised; networking is software-defined; WAN connectivity is moving to software-defined WAN’s, telephony is moving to VOIP; even the data centre is now available as a software-defined data centre.
+Consider some of the sectors: servers are now mostly virtualised; networking is software-defined; WAN connectivity is moving to software-defined WAN's, telephony is moving to VOIP; even the data center is now available as a software-defined data center.
 The one area that is ripe for change is the storage market.

 Traditional SAN and NAS products were developed over 20 years ago for physical servers.
 They simply cannot deliver the performance, scalability, reliability, or value that the new enterprise requires.

 As the chart above illustrates, SAN and NAS products will rapidly become obsolete as distributed and software-based storage solutions dominate.Apps drive the business: data feeds the apps

 In the new enterprise, data placement will be determined by the needs of the application.
 Data needs to move freely and ubiquitously across all your storage regardless of vendor, make or model.
 Storage hardware should not be the bottleneck to using corporate data.
 Storage should be invisible to your data.

 Hot data is moved to RAM, warm data to flash, and cold data to high capacity inexpensive disks or to the cloud – again without regard to the storage vendor, make or model of their products.
 In most businesses, typically between 2 to 10 per cent of data is hot, 10% to 20% of data is warm, and 50% to 80% of data is cold.
 How much cold data today is sitting on a customer's expensive storage?
 Intelligent data tiering technologies move data depending upon the applications objectives using all your available storage.
 Data should not care what type of storage is being used.